seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Preservers of my throne.
 Woe is my heart
 That the poor soldier that so richly fought,
 Whose rags shamed gilded arms, whose naked breast
-Stepp’d before larges of proof, cannot be found:
+Stepp'd before larges of proof, cannot be found:
 He shall be happy that can find him, if
 Our grace can make him so.
 No tidings of him?

 **PISANIA**
-He hath been search’d among the dead and living,
+He hath been search'd among the dead and living,
 But no trace of him.

 **CYMBELINE**